OWASP/www-project-penetration-test-reporting-standard/index.md

 ## Roadmap

-The development of OPTRS follows a structured, community-driven approach.

-### 1. Research and Development
+### **Phase 1: Research and Development** ✅ *Completed*
-- Gather industry insights on best practices in penetration testing and reporting.
+- Gathered industry insights on best practices in penetration testing and reporting.
-- Collaborate with security professionals, penetration testers, and organisations to define essential reporting elements.
+- Engaged with security professionals, penetration testers, and organisations to define essential reporting elements.

-### 2. Drafting the Standard
+### **Phase 2: Drafting the Standard** ✅ *Completed*
-- Develop a JSON-based schema for penetration test reports.
+- Developed a structured JSON-based schema for penetration test reports.
-- Create templates and guidelines for structuring findings, risk ratings, and remediation steps.
+- Created templates and guidelines for structuring findings, risk ratings, and remediation steps.

-### 3. Community Feedback and Review
+### **Phase 3: Community Feedback and Review** ⏳ *Current Phase*
-- Engage the OWASP community and industry experts for feedback.
+- Engaging the OWASP community and industry experts for feedback.
-- Refine the standard based on real-world usability and adoption challenges.
+- Refining the standard based on real-world usability and adoption challenges.

-### 4. Standardization and Advocacy
+### **Phase 4: Standardization and Advocacy** 🚀 *Upcoming*
 - Publish the final version of OPTRS on OWASP.
 - Work with security vendors, penetration testing firms, and industry bodies such as CREST International to drive adoption.
 - Promote awareness through conferences, webinars, and security meetups.

-### 5. Ongoing Maintenance and Updates
+### **Phase 5: Ongoing Maintenance and Updates** 🔄 *Planned*
 - Establish a governance process for continuous improvement.
 - Regularly update the standard to reflect changes in penetration testing methodologies.